 - Aware of all internet monitoring and filtering systems - Manage them effectively - Know how to escalate concerns when they are identified - We will do all we reasonably can to limit children's exposure to online risks through school provided IT systems.
-We will ensure that appropriate filtering and monitoring systems are in place and are informed in part, by the risk assessment required by the Prevent Duty. - School uses 'Securly' for filtering and monitoring, which covers all devices and identifies any concerns from staff or pupils.
-This provides full visibility into online activity, download or email reports, and the Head of School receives notifications for flagged content. - To support schools and colleges to meet this duty, the Department for Education has published filtering and monitoring standards.
-If children or staff discover unsuitable sites or material, they are required to report the concern immediately to the nearest member of staff. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, we will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - We acknowledge that whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety. - Children will use appropriate search tools, apps and online resources as identified following an informed risk assessment. - o Children's internet use will be supervised by staff according to their age and ability.
+We will ensure that appropriate filtering and monitoring systems are in place and are informed in part, by the risk assessment required by the Prevent Duty.
+School has appropriate filtering and monitoring systems in place provided by JamF (IPads) and Google Management (Desktops, laptops and Chromebooks).
+To support schools and colleges to meet this duty, the Department for Education has published filtering and monitoring standards.
+Our systems meet these standards.
+If children or staff discover unsuitable sites or material, they are required to: Insert details of your procedure e.g. turn off monitor/screen, report the concern immediately to a member of staff wo will then inform the head of school (DSL) (this information should also have been delivered electronically by the school's filtering and management systems) who will then report the URL of the site to technical staff/services. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, we will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - We acknowledge that whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety.

+Children will use appropriate search tools, apps and online resources as identified following an informed risk assessment.

-o Children will be directed to use age appropriate online resources and tools by staff.
+- Children's internet use will be supervised by staff according to their age and ability. - Children will be directed to use age appropriate online resources and tools by staff.